jsmwoolf/vrn-torch7-to-tf2/README.md

 # vrn-torch7-to-tf2
-Transfer pre-trained VRN model from torch to Tensorflow 2.0
+The original source code is based on Paul Lorenz's [code](https://github.com/dezmoanded/vrn-torch-to-keras) on converting a VRN model from torch7 to Tensorflow 2.0.